Has your photographer taken the time to learn to edit in Photoshop?

 Did you know that photo editing dates back to the 1800's?
 Film photographers would manipulate their negatives before developing their photos.
 They used blades and chemicals on their negatives on special tables to do things like smooth skin imperfections and make people look like they had lost weight.
 I've even seen online samples of composites from way before computers existed.

-Nowadays, photographers can use this amazing program called Photoshop for all of that, but not all photographers have spent the time and money to learn how to use it.
-Spoiler alert: I have!
-I took Photoshop courses at a local college years ago.
-Let me just say that Photoshop is so in depth, I still find myself learning new Photoshop things 15+ years after taking in depth courses!
+Nowadays, there are photo editing programs photographers can use and I believe the most efficient program is Photoshop.I took Photoshop courses at a local college years ago, but Photoshop is so in-depth, I still find myself learning new things 15+ years after taking in depth courses!

 Kodak Siz-30 Compur 5-4.5 (1930s)